TobiasMende/MetaNook2018-Ansible-Slides/content/text/introduction.md

 ---

-## Meine Ansible Erfahrungen

-* Server-Konfiguration
-    * Webhosting, Mailserver, ...
-* RaspberryPi-Konfiguration
-    * OpenHab, Homegear, ...
-* „Thing“-Konfiguration im IoT
-    * Azure Edge, Docker, ...

----

-# Inhalt

-1. Infrastructure as Code
+# Über Infrastructure as Code
-1. Ansible
-1. Grundlagen
-1. Getting Started
-1. Live Demo
-1. Referenzen / Weiterführendes

----
+--

 > „Infrastructure as code is the approach to defining computing and network infrastructure through source code that can then be treated just like any software system.
 >